w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 :::info

-For detailed information about the approval process see dedicated section in [The Polkadot Parachain Host Implementers' Guide](https://paritytech.github.io/polkadot/book/protocol-approval.html).
+For detailed information about the approval process, see dedicated section in [The Polkadot Parachain Host Implementers' Guide](https://paritytech.github.io/polkadot/book/protocol-approval.html).

 :::

-Accepting a parablock is the end result of having passed through the detection stage without dispute, or having passed through and escalation/dispute stage with a positive outcome.
+Accepting a parablock is the result of having passed through the detection stage without dispute, or having passed through and escalation/dispute stage with a positive outcome.

 ### Chain Selection